jose-techcode/Spring-Product/README.md

 `./target/Spring-Product`

+# 6. Running SOAP Application (Branch: soap)

+- Run the soap branch application and test it with this command:

+`curl --header "Content-Type: text/xml" -d @request.xml http://localhost:8080/services | xmllint --format -`

-# 6. Contribution
+# 7. Contribution

 Feel free to open Issues or submit Pull Requests.

-# 7. License
+# 8. License

 This project is licensed under the AGPL license.

-# 8. Notes
+# 9. Notes

 For PostgreSQL, Redis, and Kafka to work, you need to configure both on your machine or use docker-compose-jvm.yaml.
-To use the application without Redis and Kafka, use the branch native or docker-compose-native.yaml.
+To use the application without Redis and Kafka, use the native branch or docker-compose-native.yaml.
 This project don't use Spring Security.
 Much of this project is for learning purposes.